 The SDR employs an innovative mixed-mode data collection protocol that strategically integrates a traditional paper questionnaire with Computer Assisted Telephone Interview (CATI) and Web-based data collection instruments.
 SDR data are incorporated into NSF’s Scientists and Engineers Statistical Data System (SESTAT).
 Published data products for each round of the SDR include Information Briefs and Detailed Statistical Tables.

-NORC is currently conducting the 2013 cycle of the survey.
+NORC is currently conducting the 2013 and 2015 cycles of the survey.

 For questions about participating, please email the SDR Study Staff: SDR@norc.uchicago.edu